IdoElkaim/Garage-Management-System/README.md

 # Garage-Manager
 Garage management system In which you can add vehicles, maintain vehicles and more.
-Your Brand new Garage Managment system
+Your Brand new Garage Managment system.

 To get started with this project :

 1.Clone this repository to your PC